mbnarayn/Microsoft-Teams/readme.md

 # Managing Microsoft Teams via PowerShell

+The latest Teams PowerShell public release is integrated with Skype for Business Online Connector, providing a single module for Teams PowerShell management.
+The Skype for Business PowerShell connector is now a part of Teams PowerShell module.

+Install the latest of Teams PowerShell

+`Install-Module -Name MicrosoftTeams`

+This command gets modules installed on computer using PowerShellGet

+`Get-InstalledModule`

+See all modules installed on the system

+`Get-Module -ListAvailable`

+***

+# Managing Microsoft Teams via PowerShell - Legacy

 The PowerShell Cmdlets for managing Microsoft Teams service are split between two powershell modules:

 ### Microsoft Teams PowerShell Module